anderson-github-classroom-2021-spring/csc-466-student/chapters/Chapter2.md

 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "subslide"} -->
-For a by-hand example and for additional reading for this chapter, please see Chapter 2 from Marsland.

 For a seque into the preliminaries of KDD, how do you know how well this fruit detector will work?
 <!-- #endregion -->